rpetit3/fastq-dl/README.md

 fastq-dl.py PRJNA248678 ENA
 ```

-The above command would download 3 runs that fall under Study PRJNA248678 from either SRA or ENA.
+The above commands will download 3 runs that fall under Study PRJNA248678 from either SRA (`fastq-dl.py PRJNA248678 SRA`) or ENA (`fastq-dl.py PRJNA248678 ENA`).
 The relationship of Study to Run is a 1-to-many relationship, or there can be many Run accessions associated with a single Study Accession.
 You could use `--group_by_experiment` to group these runs by Experiment accession (or `--group_by_sample` for Sample accession).

 #### Download an Experiment
 ```
-fastq-dl.py SRX477044 SRA
 fastq-dl.py SRX477044 ENA
 ```

-The above command would download the single run from ENA or SRA that falls under Experiment SRX477044.
+The above command would download the single run from ENA that falls under Experiment SRX477044.
 The relationship of Experiment to Run is a 1-to-many relationship, or there can be many Run accessions associated with a single Experiment Accession (e.g. resequencing the same sample).
 Although in most cases, especially for bacterial samples, it is a 1-to-1 relationship.
 In any case, you can use `--group_by_experiment` to merge multiple runs associated with an Experiment accession into a single FASTQ file (or `--group_by_sample` for Sample accession).

 #### Download a Run
 ```